 The 20 Best Astronomy Apps for Stargazing

-astronomy apps
+best stargazing and astronomy apps

-For each mobile app on this list, I have stated whether it is available in the Apple App Store or the Google Play store.
+For each mobile app on this list, I have stated whether it is available in the Apple App Store or the Google Play Store.
 Some of these astronomy apps are only available for one or the other.

 I have also included the publisher of the app, the category, and the description of the application so you can get an idea of what to expect before downloading it.
 I have not included the price of the app (because this may change), but have included whether it is currently free or not.

-Astronomy Apps for Stargazing
+20 Useful Astronomy Apps for Stargazing

 Key Uses: